1005 N. Marion St.

 In some cases, like a DUI, you must file a demand for a formal review hearing within ten (10) days of the arrest to contest the administrative suspension of your driver’s license.

-Hiring an attorney early in the case is important because some types of motions must be filed PRIOR to your arraignment.
-If you don’t have an attorney at arraignment, then you might inadvertently waive those rights.
+Hiring an attorney early in the case is important because some motions must be filed before your arraignment.
+You might inadvertently waive those rights if you don’t have an attorney at arraignment.

 Finding a Criminal Justice Lawyer in Tampa, FL